Skip to content

 Ordinary Gorilla tracking involves visitors to gorilla groups that are fully habituated (used to human presence) whose territories are well known and offers great viewing experience.
 Usually, visitors get to spend strictly onehour with gorillas and chimpanzee.

-NOTE: The same options are offered on Chimpanzee tracking experience
+NOTE: The same options are offered on chimpanzee tracking experience.

-How long is the Gorilla/Chimpanzee tracking Experience
+How long is the Gorilla/Chimpanzee trekking duration Experience?

 What is the age limit for Gorilla and Chimp tracking in Uganda